katsutoo/perissables/docs/roadmap.md

 ### Phase 18 - Steam Packaging And Production Server

-Prepare and sign reproducible release builds, finalize Steam lobbies/invites and depot integration on top of the Phase 13 identity boundary, deploy the production game server, and rerun the complete QA/release matrix against the final candidate.
+Prepare and sign reproducible release builds, finalize Steam lobbies/invites and depot integration on top of the Phase 13 identity boundary, create and drill the locked rollback manifest, deploy the production game server, and rerun the complete QA plus benchmark release matrix against the exact final candidate digests.
 Production binaries are distributed through Steam rather than public release pages.

 ### Phase 19 - Community Hub Foundation